+The music education program prepares students for careers as innovative music teachers in K-12 schools.
 As a Webster-educated music teacher, you will graduate prepared to continue strong traditions in American music education, and develop confidence responding to the demands of musicianship, teaching and learning in the 21st century.
 Pursue one of two degree tracks: vocal/general or instrumental/general.
 Graduate with a Bachelor of Music Education degree and Missouri state licensure.

-Bachelor of Music Education, Instrumental/General
+Bachelor in Music Education, Choral/General or Instrumental/General

+Webster University offers the Bachelor of Music Education with two emphases in music education (choral/general and instrumental/general) to meet or exceed the requirements of the State of Missouri for teacher certification, K-12.
+These programs are designed for students who wish to teach music in elementary or secondary school music programs.
 Sharpen your own musicianship through core coursework in music theory, music history, musicianship, and private lessons.
 Study core principles of educational theory and practice through coursework in Webster’s School of Education.

 The music education curriculum encourages students to be intellectually curious, socially conscious, musically versatile educators in a variety of classroom settings.
 In Introduction to Music Education, first-year students examine their own experiences as music students, think deeply about important theoretical and sociological considerations in music teaching, and develop their own philosophies of music education.
 Subsequently, students take methods courses that help them build a well-stocked and diverse “toolkit” of teaching techniques and strategies.